-- Tell yourself: sometimes the first person survivors need to disclose to is themselves.
+- Tell yourself: No matter what, it’s not your fault.
+Sometimes the first person a survivor need to disclose to is themselves.
 Too often survivors can internalize messages that it wasn’t “so bad” or was somehow their fault.

 - Share with someone you trust: this is never easy, but consider sharing with a friend, a personal tutor, or your resident adviser if you live on-campus.
 Let them know what you need.

 - Seek medical care: Even if there are no obvious injuries or you don’t want to report the assault to the police, it is important to seek medical attention if the assault just happened.
-We can help you with that process - even accompanying you to the local Sexual Assault Response Centre (SARC).
+Student Services can help you with that process.

 - Connect with support: Contact the Sexual Violence Prevention and Support Team within Student Services at Keele.
-We are here to listen to you, and will help you access resources and make an informed decision about next steps - if and when you choose to.
+We are here to listen to you, and will help you access resources and make an informed decision about next steps.

 What to do next